-Before applying, make sure you are in compliance with all federal, state, county and city rules that apply to your products.
+Before applying, ensure you comply with all federal, state, county, and city rules that apply to your products.
 The below links will provide you with the necessary resources and contacts to ensure you are eligible to sell at the Columbia Farmers Market.

 Farmers are persons actively involved in the planting, growing, harvesting and/or raising of agricultural products/animals on owned, rented, or leased land.